By M.K. Styllinski

 If we are to have a chance to counter these plans then we must be prepared to join with others in shedding the beliefs which hold ourselves back from truly growing and expanding our minds.
 We must rely on our ingenuity, immense creativity and faith in the unpredictable nature of the cosmos.
 Psychopaths and sub-deviants cannot conceive of anything that does not fall into their binary idea of reality as consumption and self-serving rewards.
 As mentioned, unpredictability is an anathema to their sense of control just as they cannot understand higher sensibility and conscience which denotes something multi-dimensional; an abstraction that is bound by service to others as natural state of spiritual self-preservation and collective survival.

 Psychopaths work together only insofar as it meets their desire for conquest and greater extremes of predatory behaviour.
-The beliefs of collectivism, elitism, fascism, synarchy flowing through members of the Three Establishment Order all represent the best channels for the psychopath’s rapacious needs.
-It is wholly irrelevant what label we attach to these dynamics as they all drawn from the exact same directives and principles.
+The beliefs of collectivism, elitism, fascism and synarchy flowing through members of the Three Establishment Order all represent the best channels for the psychopath’s rapacious needs.
+It is wholly irrelevant what label we attach to these dynamics as they are all drawn from the exact same directives and principles.
 The challenge we face is how the ordinary man and woman on the street can get with the picture and understand that this is first and foremost, a longstanding psycho-spiritual problem which starts with ourselves; making sure that our A-B-C psychology is as healthy as we can make it.
-By “spiritual” this means that we do not derive our sense of meaning and self-concept from purely techno-materialistic pursuits but that we consciously experiment with the emotional, mental, and para-physical pathways which may be entirely outside the current paradigm.
+By “spiritual” this means that we do not derive our sense of meaning and self-concept from purely techno-materialistic pursuits but that we consciously experiment with the emotional, mental, and para-physical pathways despite the possibility that such potential may not be fully expressed in this current paradigm.
 We must think big and employ creative solutions which are not sourced from the same restrictive measurements given to us by our psychopathic masters.
-It requires thinking out of the box and embracing cultural and scientific advances of the present with the rich wisdom of the past so that they can fuse into a Third force, where context defines our choices instead of the circular patterns of left or right, black and white solutions.
+It requires thinking out of the box and embracing cultural and scientific advances of the present with the rich wisdom of the past so that they can fuse into a Third Force for change; where context defines our choices instead of the circular patterns of binary thinking that draw us back into the labyrinth of fear, emotional reactions and thereby unconscious behaviour.

 It means safely sharing with others like we have never shared before.

 Of course, the challenges inherent in such a reset are immense but not impossible.
-The dilemma is whether or not the same destroyers will be allowed to rise to the top and repeat the process of control all over again.
-And that is up to us.
+The dilemma is whether or not the same destroyers will be allowed to rise to the top and repeat the process of control all over again for coming generations.
+That is up to us.
 Change may occur in ways undreamt of, the most revolutionary of which is drawn from the fire that is lit deep within ourselves.

 p.206; The Problem of Political Authority: An Examination of the Right to Coerce and the Duty to Obey by Professor Michael Huemer, published by Palgrave Macmillan (2012).